 The LMA process is included in Zoning Code Chapter 20-58, Historic and Cultural Preservation.
-The proposed changes to this Chapter are summarized below and included in their entirety in Attachment 1.
-Note that a historic resource survey/evaluation prepared by a qualified professional is not required for any of the following, unless requested by City staff as necessary based on the scope of the proposed project.
-LANDMARK ALTERATION PROCESS IMPROVEMENTS AND CULTURAL HERITAGE BOARD AND DESIGN REVIEW BOARD CONSOLIDATION PAGE 7 OF 27
+The proposed changes to this Chapter are summarized below and included in their entirety in Attachment 1:

 - Exemptions: Amend the list of projects that are exempt from the LMA Permit process as follows.
 All exempt projects would be required to be consistent with the Secretary of the Interior's Standards for Treatment of Historic Properties.
 (Note: Proposed changes are identified in underline and strikeout format.) - a.
 Repair, renovation or restoration involving the replacement of broken or damaged materials for structures identified as a contributor to a Preservation District, where original materials are proposed, and the repair, renovations or restorations do not include a change to the design of the structure.
 Repairs of existing siding or trim materials that are determined by the Director to match the original design and materials. - b.
 Repair, renovation or restoration using similar materials for structures identified as a non-contributor to a Preservation District. - c.
 Repainting of previously painted exterior materials, even when it includes a color change, unless the repainting is for the purpose of creating signage for the building.
 Painting of previously unpainted exterior materials requires the approval of a Minor Landmark Alteration Permit, as identified in subsection (C)(2). - d.
 Installation of rain gutters or downspouts. - e.
 Installation of roof ventilators or skylights on areas of the roof that are not visible from the public right-of-way. - f.
-Installation of a window air conditioning unit, on a side or rear elevation only. - g.
-Demolition or removal of a non-historic building. - h.
-Re-roofing a house structure with materials determined by the Director to be similar to the original era, and that do not change the original roofline, except where original materials are no longer allowed by Building Code (e.g. asphalt or composition shingles in place of wood shingles). - i.
-Replacement windows and doors that are determined by the Director to match the original design location, size and configuration, and utilize the original materials to the era.
+Installation of a window air conditioning unit, on a side or rear elevation only.

-LANDMARK ALTERATION PROCESS IMPROVEMENTS AND CULTURAL HERITAGE BOARD AND DESIGN REVIEW BOARD CONSOLIDATION PAGE 8 OF 27
+LANDMARK ALTERATION PROCESS IMPROVEMENTS AND CULTURAL HERITAGE BOARD AND DESIGN REVIEW BOARD CONSOLIDATION Page 8 of 22